-Using a standardized and comprehensive curriculum, which integrates listening, speaking, reading and writing skills, the program is designed to provide students with dramatically improved language skills.
-At the lower levels, our intensive English classes are designed to provide nonnative students with the necessary language skills to function successfully in American society.
-At the most advanced levels of instruction, the classes are designed to help students acquire the English proficiency necessary to be accepted into U.S. colleges and universities.
+Using a standardized and which integrates listening, writing skills, the program is with dramatically improved levels, our intensive English provide non-native students skills to function society.
+At the most instruction, the classes are acquire the English accepted into U.S. colleges